RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 has demonstrated that it has produced no more than a handful of truly capable

-leaders, with a pantheon of the inept, mediocre, and just plain corrupt being
+presidents, with a pantheon of the inept, mediocre, and just plain corrupt being

-satisfied with the direction of the country!
+with the direction of the country!

 But it doesn't have to be that way.
 Consider for a moment that in this country

-out there who possess the leadership skills, intelligence, experience and wisdom
+of people who possess the leadership skills, intelligence, experience and wisdom

 to make, if not a great president, at least a competent one.
 They might be business